jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 - **Plaintext**: message or data in its readable form, not turned into a secret
 - **Post-Quantum Cryptography**: development of new types of cryptographic approaches that can be implemented using conventional computing, and is resistant to quantum computing attacks; note that Lattice-based cryptography is resistant to most, but not all, quantum attacks (also see my [article on quantum computing threats and opportunities](https://blog.balancedsec.com/p/quantum-computing-heros))
 - **Remote attestation**: feature of the TPM (Trusted Platform Module) that creates a hash value from the system configuration to confirm the integrity of the configuration
-- **RTOS**: real-time operating system (RTOS) is an operating system specifically designed to manage hardware resources and run applications with precise timing and high reliability; they are designed to process data with minimum latency; an RTOS is often stored on ROM; they use deterministic timing, meaning tasks are completed within a defined time frame and is designed to operate in a hard (i.e. missing a deadline can cause system failure) or soft (missing a deadline degrades performance but is not catastrophic) real-tme condition
+- **RTOS**: real-time operating system (RTOS) is an operating system specifically designed to manage hardware resources and run applications with precise timing and high reliability; they are designed to process data with minimum latency; an RTOS is often stored on ROM; they use deterministic timing, meaning tasks are completed within a defined time frame and is designed to operate in a hard (i.e. missing a deadline can cause system failure) or soft (missing a deadline degrades performance but is not catastrophic) real-time condition
 - **Salting**: adds additional bits to a password before hashing it, and helps thwart rainbow attacks; algorithms like Argon2, bcrypt, and PBKDF2 add salt and repeat the hashing function many times; salts are stored in the same database as the hashed password
 - **Salting vs key stretching**: salting adds randomness and uniqueness to each password before hashing, which reduces the effectiveness of rainbow table attacks; key stretching makes the hashing process deliberately slow, making it much more challenging for attackers to crack passwords using brute-force or precomputed tables; common password hashing algorithms that use key stretching include PBKDF2, bcrypt, and scrypt
 - **SDx**: software-defined everything refers to replacing hardware with software using virtualization; includes virtualization, virtualized software, virtual networking, containerization, serverless architecture, IaC, SDN, VSAN, software-defined storage (SDS), VDI, VMI SDV, and software-defined data center (SDDC)